TZstatsADS/ads-spring-2022-prj4-group-8-1/README.md

 **Contribution statement**:
 + Sarah Kurihara:
 + Varchasvi Vedula: Implemented Local Massaging (A6) and all helper functions for A6 algorithms and evaluation.
 Wrote the slides for A6.
 + Wenhui Fang: Mainly responsible for the Algorithm 4 implementation, built logistic regression model with modified loss function to restrict misclassfication rate.
+Wrote slides for A4.
 + Krista Zhang:
 + Sharon Meng: The presenter.
 Mainly responsible for the Algorithm 4 summary and implementation (DM and DM-sen), built neural network and logistic regression baseline model, Edited presentation report, helped organized github repo.